mogullet/Data-Science-Portfolio/README.md

 ## Customer Acquisition and Retention improvement Using Data Analysis Techniques

-* Chose four data analysis techniques (Data Collection, Data Processing,Data Cleaning and Data Management), analysed and evaluated them.
+* Chose four data analysis techniques (Data Collection, Data Processing, Data Cleaning and Data Management), analysed and evaluated them.

 * Discussed the theoretical aspect of these techniques and the tools that can be used for them